Elena Rubik can’t seem to stay dead. She persists: as a set of corneas, as a newsletter subscriber, as a member of fanfiction forums.

 Rubik is a wide-ranging, brilliantly intertwined novel-in-stories that slips outside the borders of realism.
 Spotted with disappearances, mysteries and told with a sharp-edged wit and cutting social commentary, it is an original and ingenious reflection of technological anxiety, loneliness and connectivity in the internet age.

-Advance praise for Rubik by Elizabeth Tan
+Praise for Rubik by Elizabeth Tan

 ‘Rubik is an absolute delight in its wit, kindness, and playful profundity; in its feeling that the human experience is prismatic, filled with hope and despair, darkness and joy; in its universes that are at once familiar and strange.
 A sparkling, poignant debut.’
 Brooke Davis